 Overview

-What is Women's Health?
+What is Women's Health and Sexual and Gender Minority Health?

 The Institute of Medicine 2001 report on "Exploring the Biological Contributions to Human Health: Does Sex Matter?"
 1 revealed that the genetic sex of a cell, organ, organism, or person influences behavior, development, genetic risks, and disease susceptibility.